 - Cook the pasta following the directions on the package, leaving it slightly "al dente" and saving 1 cup of pasta water

-- While the pasta is cooking, heat olive oil in a large, deep skillet.
-Add tomato paste, garlic, basil and salt and cook over medium heat for 5-6 minutes, stirring constantly
+- While the pasta is cooking, heat the olive oil in a large, deep skillet.
+Add the tomato paste, garlic, basil and salt, and cook over medium heat for 5-6 minutes, stirring constantly

-- Add chopped mushrooms, mixing well so they're well coated with the tomato paste.
-Continue for another 2 minutes
+- Add the chopped mushrooms, mixing well so they're well coated with the tomato paste.
+Continue cooking for another 2 minutes

-- Slowly, stir in 1 cup of pasta water, reduce eat to low and simmer for 3-4 minutes.
-Add pasta, toss well and cook for another 5 minutes
+- Slowly, stir in 1 cup of pasta water, reduce the heat to low and simmer for 3-4 minutes.
+Add the pasta, toss well and cook for another 5 minutes

-- Turn off heat, add rainbow chard and mix well (the heat from the pasta will wilt the chard)
+- Turn off the heat, add the Swiss chard and mix well (the heat from the pasta will wilt the chard)